Bindings

 // Getting caller window informationfunc (s *MyService) WindowAwareMethod(ctx context.Context) (string, error) { window := ctx.Value(application.WindowKey).(application.Window) return fmt.Sprintf("Called from window: %s (ID: %s)", window.Name(), window.ID()), nil}

 From the frontend, these methods can be called normally.
-If you need to cancel a long-running operation, the Promise will be rejected with the cancellation error:
+If you need to cancel a

 // Call the methodconst promise = MyService.LongRunningTask("input");